-As he leaves the crowded conference room, Dr. Tariq tells his post-doc, Dr. Timms, that he'll see her in a few minutes.
-When Dr. Timms arrives in his office, he meets her gaze and smiles and says with a heavy accent "Thanks for coming by.
-I wanted to make sure we could review your talk since the conference is in a week and I know you're busy all day tomorrow-and then I'm out of town," he says.
-Dr. Timms continues to stare without comment, a blank expression on her face.
-"Well, as you know, I think your research is really important and I'm glad that we have this opportunity to share it.
-I think this conference will be a great opportunity for you to meet some key colleagues in our field."
+As he leaves the crowded conference room, Dr. Tariq tells his post doc, Dr. Timms he'll see her in a few minutes.
+She was the last presenter in the practice session.
+Back in his office Dr. Tariq sits looking distractedly out the window and releases a heavy sigh.
+He shifts his attention back to his notes for a last review...reading slides...too fast...too long...too much small print...too academic...
+A few moments later he hears a knock and beckons Dr. Timms to come in.
+She plops into a chair across from him and looks up expectantly.
+He meets her gaze, smiles, and says with a heavy accent, "Thanks for coming by.
+I wanted to make sure we could review your talk before I leave town since the meeting with your community partners is next week, and I know you're in clinic all day tomorrow," he.
+Dr. Timms continues to stare without comment.
+"Well, as you know I think your research is really important and I'm glad that we have this chance to share it with community members and get their feedback.
+This will be a great opportunity for you to share your ideas, network with your partners, and build trust around the project."
 She nods slightly, and shifts in her seat.
-"I do think there are a few things that could tighten your presentation."
+"I do think there are a few things that could improve your presentation, especially if you are using PowerPoint."
 She continues to stare and Dr. Tariq keeps his focus on his notes as he continues.
-"For example, you had some long sentences, and even whole paragraphs on your slides.
-While they were well written," his computer chimes as a new email arrives, and he glances over to see who it's from.
-Oh, not again....
-"As I was saying, while they were well written-I mean, you know your writing is strong-it is really too much text for a slide.
+"For example you had some long sentences, and even whole paragraphs on your slides.
+While they were well written"-his computer chimes as a new email arrives and he glances over to see who it's from.
+Oh, not again.....
+"As I was saying, while they were well written-I mean you know your writing is strong-it is really too much text for a slide-it's distracting.
 You could try to shorten some to bullet points.
-Then you can still make those points without just reading your slides to the audience."
+Then you can still make those points without just reading your slides.
+This is particularly important for a non-academic audience like this; you want to be able to gauge their understanding and reaction, as well as field questions."
 He looks up and sees that she is now looking at the floor.
 "It would also allow you to increase the font size a bit.
 I think it might have been hard to read from the back of the room."
 He looks up again and sees she is taking some notes.
-"To cut back on the time, I think you could cut the four slides on the background and just briefly summarize those."
-He waits for comment, and the silence drags on a few moments.
+"Also be sure to review the language and make sure that it will be accessible to a lay audience.
+You might want to make it more conversational and leave more time for discussion.
+To cut back on the time, I think you could cut the four slides on the background and just briefly summarize those."
+He waits for comment and the silence drags on a few moments.
 "What do you think?"